-In the event of a substantiated emergency or on-going threat to public safety on or near University property, UCR will notify the University community immediately upon confirmation of the emergency or threat, unless such notification will, in the professional judgement of responsible authorities, compromise victim assistance or emergency response/mitigation efforts.
-Emergency notifications are made in accordance with the Clery Act, which requires universities and colleges to notify students and employees promptly if a significant emergency or ongoing threat to public safety on or near University property occurs.
+In the event of a substantiated emergency or on-going threat to public safety on or near university property, UCR will without delay determine the content of the notification and initiate the notification system, unless such notification will, in the professional judgement of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.

+If there is an immediate threat to the health or safety of students or employees occurring on campus, an institution must follow its emergency notification procedures.
 Emergency notifications differ from timely warnings.
 Timely warnings focus on Clery Act crimes, are triggered by crimes that have already occurred, and are issued as soon as pertinent information is available.
-Emergency notifications have a comprehensive focus on any significant emergency or dangerous situation, are triggered by an event that is occurring on- or imminently threatening the campus, and are issued immediately upon confirmation that a dangerous situation or emergency exists or threatens.
+Emergency notifications are comprehensive in nature and are used to alert the campus community of dangerous situations.
+Notifications are triggered by an even that is occurring on or imminently threatening the campus and are issued upon confirmation that a dangerous situation or emergency exists.

+An institution that follows its emergency notification procedures is not required to issue a timely warning based on the same circumstances; however, the institution must provide adequate follow-up information to the community as needed.
 More information about timely warnings is available in the "Timely Warning Reports" section of this report.